This is my online diary exploring the world of travel and especially international travel as an older adult who has hardly traveled.

 As an adult, in my 20s, I had two more bike crashes that broke my helmet, knocked me out and broke other bones.
 No health care professional mentioned brain injuries.
 In my 40s, I had two more head injuries, one due to a fall on ice.

 From my 20’s onwards, I had a continuous 24 x 7 headache for the next 32 years.
 It got to the point I thought a continuous headache was normal.
 I had odd speech issues and a host of problems – too many to list here.
 But since no one mentioned “TBI”, I was unaware that these were brain injuries and could be treated.

 At the age of 58, while looking for something unrelated, I stumbled onto a short e-book on brain injuries – and within a few pages, I saw my entire life in paragraph after paragraph.
 Leaving out some steps, this led to my having an extended visit with my doctor to go over my head injury history, which led to a diagnosis of brain injuries, working with a neuropsychologist and being on medication for a bit.
 My headaches went away!

 Finally, most of my brain issues were unscrambled!
-And I began a process to start catching up on a number of activities that had been neglected.
-Just months before the pandemic policies shut everything down indefinitely.
-At end of 2021, there is still no sign of when we will be “permitted” to engage in life again.
+I began a process to start catching up on a number of activities that had been neglected.
+Unfortunately, this was just months before the pandemic policies shut everything down indefinitely.
+At 2022, there is still no sign of when we will be “permitted” to engage in life again.